GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 Final Thoughts

-You shouldn’t rely on a plugin for securing your websites.
+You shouldn’t rely solely on a plugin for securing your websites.

 They can have some side benefits (as noted above).
 Speaking for myself, I now use Patchstack for email notifications on plugin vulnerabilities, and then I mass update them via their UI.